-- Angioplasty and stent placement – In this minimally invasive endovascular procedure, a catheter is inserted into the femoral artery in the groin and passed through the network of arteries until it reaches the site of the blockage.
+- Angioplasty and stent placement is a minimally invasive endovascular procedure.
+A catheter is inserted into the femoral artery in the groin and passed through the network of arteries until it reaches the site of the blockage.
 A small balloon is then slowly inflated to push plaque outward and open up the artery.

-- Endarterectomy – This is the surgical removal of plaque from a narrowed artery.
+- Endarterectomy is the surgical removal of plaque from a narrowed artery.

-- Bypass surgery – In this procedure, blood flow is rerouted around a blocked blood vessel.
+- Bypass surgery reroutes blood flow around a blocked blood vessel.
 Your surgeon may create a graft bypass using a vessel from another part of your body or a tube made of synthetic fabric.